paneldata/soep-core/ddionrails/topics/fn.md

 #### parental role of main caregiver (usually mother) [prm]

-- {item_6158}: Be parents: Sacrifice own wishes
+- {item_6158}: be parents: sacrifice own wishes
-- {item_6159}: Be parents: look forward to see child
+- {item_6159}: be parents: look forward to see child
-- {item_6160}: Be parents: a disobedient child wants to anger
+- {item_6160}: be parents: a disobedient child wants to anger
-- {item_6161}: Be parents: child is purpose in life
+- {item_6161}: be parents: child is purpose in life
-- {item_6162}: Be parents: captured in parental responsibility
+- {item_6162}: be parents: captured in parental responsibility
-- {item_6163}: Be parents: problems in upbringing I blame on child
+- {item_6163}: be parents: problems in upbringing i blame on child
-- {item_6164}: Be parents: together with child is the best
+- {item_6164}: be parents: together with child is the best
-- {item_6165}: Be parents: would bear everything for child
+- {item_6165}: be parents: would bear everything for child
-- {item_6166}: Be parents: child misconducts with intent
+- {item_6166}: be parents: child misconducts with intent
-- {item_6167}: Be parents: drop everything to support child
+- {item_6167}: be parents: drop everything to support child

 ### parenting style [pst]